“What we don’t see, we don’t know”

 The discontinuation of wars.

-These 2 “subjects” are however more to me than just that, they are who I am.
+These 2 “subjects” are however more to me than just that, they are part of who I am.

-If you read my blog before, you should already know I lived for some time at Donetsk, this includes while it is in control of Russia…
+If you read my blog before, you should already know I lived the majority of my childhood in the Ukrainian city of Donetsk, this includes while it was (and at the time of writing, still is) in control of Russia…

-Still, I never would have been at Donetsk and being able to be seen by people as “Child of War” if I hadn’t come in the “Care system” of Ukraine…
+Still, I never would have been at Donetsk and being able to be seen by people as “child of war” if I hadn’t come into the “care system” of Ukraine…

 While there are no lies at these campaigns, they make people focus on far less important facts to these persons, and that can in these situations be counted equally as bad.